 How To Attract Your Ideal Customer With Your Facebook Page

 Have you ever been to a party that was a complete dud?
 I’m talking about junior high dance, people standing awkwardly, one couple dancing, and everyone else is making small chat.
 Between conversations, people check their watch, as they are waiting to politely say goodbye!
-And they coyote and runway their asses out the door.
+And then someone gets an “emergency call” and next thing you know they have to leave.
+Right.

 Yes!
 We all have, and it’s the worst!